Experimental two-way communication with one photon: Experimental Results

-A rigorous implementation of the described communication protocol would require a deterministic single-photon source, providing one photon for each pair of bits Alice and Bob want to transmit.
-However, truly deterministic sources still represent an experimental challenge.
-Furthermore, losses in communication links would render any deterministic photon emitter a probabilistic source.
-Therefore, in order to simulate real-life situations, we devise and experimentally demonstrate a version of the protocol that can be realized with a probabilistic source.
-We set a communication interval for each pair of bits $x$ and $y$, which in our case is $0.5$ s, and reduce the emission rate of our source so as to have an average number of detections per communication interval of about $3$.
+The communication protocol employs the set-up described in the previous section and depicted in figure \ref{fig:setup}.
+A communication interval of $0.5$ s is set for each pair of bits $x_i$ and $y_i$, and the source emission rate is reduced so as to have an average of approximately three detection events per communication interval.
 Here we consider the sum of the detections Alice and Bob record.
-If Alice (Bob) receives one or more photons during a given communication interval, she(he) infers that $x\oplus y = 0$ ($=1$), and $x\oplus y = 1$ ($=0$) otherwise.
-The fact that, on average, more than one photon is transmitted for a bit pair does not affect the security of the protocol, since the information Eve can extract from each particle is always the same and not enough for her to determine the value of the bits.
-An error occurs every time in a given interval at least one photon goes to the ``wrong'' output or when no photon is detected by both Alice and Bob at the end of the interval.
-These errors can be minimized by suitably choosing the average number of detections per interval (see appendix for more details).
-Error correction protocols can also be applied to increase the success probability.
-We provide an example by implementing simple schemes where each bit pair is sent $3$ and $5$ times, respectively, and the most frequent outcome for each pair of bits is chosen.
-The average success probability of the communication protocol, measured by counting the successful transmission events, for different random sets of $100$ bit pairs is $0.75 \pm 0.02$.
-By implementing the error correction schemes with $3$ and $5$ repetitions per bit pair, we obtain success probabilities of $0.89 \pm 0.02$ and $0.99 \pm 0.02$, respectively.
-We report an example where Alice sends a $10$ pixels $\times$ $10$ pixels image in black and white, corresponding to $100$ bits, and Bob sends a sequence of $100$ random bits.
-Figure \ref{fig:images} shows the outcome of the communication both for the basic protocol and for the error-corrected one with $5$ repetitions per bit pair.
+If Alice (Bob) receives one or more photons during a given communication interval, she (he) infers that $r_i = 0$ ($=1$), and $r_i = 1$ ($=0$) otherwise.
+In appendix E we demonstrate security of the protocol under such conditions.
+The reader should note that, as the experimental setup heralds the photon in the interferometer with a non-number-resolving detector, potential higher-order-emission terms from the source are statistically mixed.
+As discussed in appendix E, this does not affect security.
+Errors occur if in a given interval at least one photon goes to the ``wrong'' output or when no photon is detected by both Alice and Bob at the end of the interval.
+Such errors can be minimized by suitably choosing the average number of detections per interval (see appendix D for more details).
+When the error probability per bit, $p_b$, is lower than $50 \%$, the majority-voting error-correction code can be applied to further increase the success probability of the protocol.
+It consists in repeating the same message bit over $N$ communication intervals and selecting the outcome that occurs more often.
+We provide an example by implementing simple schemes with $N = 3$ and $N = 5$.
+The average success probability of the communication protocol without majority-vote procedure, measured by counting the successful transmission events for different random sets of $100$ bit pairs, is $0.88 \pm 0.01$.
+By implementing the error-correction schemes with three and five repetitions per bit pair, we obtain success probabilities of $0.93 \pm 0.01$ and $1.00 /- 0.01$, respectively.\\ We report an example where Alice sends a $10$ pixels $\times$ $10$ pixels image in black and white, corresponding to $100$ bits, and Bob sends a sequence of $100$ random bits.
+Figure \ref{fig:images} shows the outcome of the communication both for the basic protocol and for the error-corrected one with five repetitions per bit pair.